shopware/frontends/packages/nuxt3-module/README.md

 });
 ```

-Set up your own API instance by adding public `runtimeConfiguration` in the same file.
-The nuxt module (and vue plugin) will use this values.
+Set up your own API instance under `shopware` key or by extending public `runtimeConfiguration` in the same file.
+The nuxt module (and vue plugin) will use those values (runtimeConfig will always override the base ones).

 ## Basic usage